-The admissions process for this dual program allows students of varying education levels to apply: current high school students, current bachelor's students, and students who have completed a bachelor's degree in an area other than occupational therapy.
+The admissions process for a bachelor's-master's bridge program allows students of varying education levels to apply: current high school students, current bachelor's students, and students who have completed a bachelor's degree in an area other than occupational therapy.
 All applicants must have an acceptable GPA and complete prerequisites such as human anatomy and physiology, psychology courses, medical terminology, and statistics.

 Students will take courses in topics such as public health, occupational science foundations, mental health theory, ethics and advocacy, neuroscience, and pediatric practice.
 In addition to these required courses, students will also be required to complete fieldwork seminars and clinical hours at a local healthcare facility.
 Graduates of the bachelor's-master's bridge program will be eligible to sit for the National Occupational Therapy Certification Exam, which is part of the licensing process for OTs in all 50 US states.